Quick Answer

 Home Appraisal Process and Cost

-A home appraisal is evaluating a property to determine its value.
-The property appraisal is used to equalize the values of houses.
-Appraisers will assess the similarities and differences of the house and look for any defects or upgrades that may impact its value.
-A home appraisal can go through five stages: taking notes, taking photos, running a detailed inspector’s report, inspecting and appraising structural items, and finally, meeting with the client to discuss their findings.
+A home appraisal evaluates a property to determine its value.
+Appraisers assess similarities and differences between the subject home and comparable properties, and note any defects or upgrades that may affect value.
+The process generally moves through several stages: an on-site inspection, photographic documentation, analysis of comparable sales, and preparation of a written report.
 According to the Consumer Financial Protection Bureau (CFPB), borrowers have the right to receive a copy of their home appraisal report at least three business days before closing under the Equal Credit Opportunity Act (ECOA).

 How To Improve Your Home’s Appraisal Value